By Rohitash · Mindfulness | Music & Meaning

 - What you’re willing to carry with care.

-Then sit by a window.
-Listen for a thread of music—even if it’s only your breath.
+Then sit by your window.
+Listen for a thread of music—even if it’s only your breath or the distant city hum.
 If a single sentence rises from the quiet, share just that one line in the comments.
 That’s your bridge.
 Someone needs it.

 Keeping the Thread